Learn About Precipitation Hardening

 Metals that are often treated by precipitation or age hardening include:

-- Nickel—The chemical element of atomic number 28, nickel can be used in everything from food preparation to building hi-rises and transportation infrastructures.
+- Nickel—The chemical element of atomic number 28, nickel can be used in everything from food preparation to building high-rise buildings and transportation infrastructures.

-- Stainless steels—Stainless steels are alloys of iron and chromium that are resistant to corrosion.
+- Stainless steels—These are actually alloys of iron and chromium that are resistant to corrosion.

-Other alloys that are hardened by precipitation treatments include:
+Other alloys—again, these are metals made by combining metal elements—that are hardened by precipitation treatments include:

 - Aluminum-copper alloys